 Kathryn Morrissey-Burch, retired from Elmira Psychiatric Center, Sayre PA – Kathryn recently retired as a psychologist at Elmira Psychiatric Center where she provided outstanding therapy and support to all under her care and the community at large.
 She eagerly mastered new treatment approaches and shared her knowledge with colleagues through ongoing training.
 Kathryn also spent several years providing free training to staff and community members about suicide prevention and helped raise money to increase awareness.

 Tammy West-Wood, Community, Work, and Independence, Glens Falls – Tammy has been enhancing the lives of those in her care for more than 15 years.
 She works with an aging population of people with developmental disabilities, some of whom are non-verbal, who often have no family members.
 Tammy has taken on that role.
 She works every day to understand their feelings, find solutions if they are not happy or well, and comfort them at the end of their lives.
-Tammy also works diligently on documentation and ongoing communication, ensuring all staff know what is needed to keep everyone health and protected.
+Tammy also works diligently on documentation and ongoing communication, ensuring all staff know what is needed to keep everyone healthy and protected.
 In the four years since she became responsible for ordering medications, every single one has arrived on-time.

 The following individuals were also recognized and given a Code of Conduct Certificate of Recognition for their good work: